100 Notable alumni of

 -

-Dame Jessica Ennis-Hill is a British retired athlete, specialising in the heptathlon and 100 metres hurdles.
+Dame Jessica Ennis-Hill is an English retired athlete who specialised in the heptathlon and 100 metres hurdles.
 As a competitor in heptathlon, she is the 2012 Olympic champion, a three-time world champion (2009, 2011, 2015), and the 2010 European champion.
 She is also the 2010 World Indoor pentathlon champion.
 A member of the City of Sheffield & Dearne athletic club, she is a former British national record holder for the heptathlon.
 She is also a former British record holder in the 100 metres hurdles, the high jump and the indoor pentathlon.

 -